 Some products like furniture, mattress, tables, computers, etc. can only be recycled by paying a small fee.
 If you speak to the maintenance officer, they will let you know how to pay if you want to throw away these big products.

-Food waste in Korea
+How to throw food waste in Korea

 Korea Garbage Fine

-Garbage / Recycling rule in Korea is very strict.
+The garbage/recycling rule in Korea is very strict.
 So check the guide on the garbage bags before you throw any of them away.
 Here are some of the rules for general garbage:

 - Make sure to keep the trash bag until the designated time of discharge.